bobbygrace/lore-opossum/README.md

 - Has easily visible controls to the side that let you tweak with a single click.
 - Has multiple flavors, including traditional “Lorem Ipsum” and “Trello”, “Skate”, “Hodor”, “Redacted”, and “HaXsSoR”.
 - Remembers your settings the next time you come back or refresh.
-- Has a “Copy to Clipboard” button.
+- Has a “Copy to Clipboard” button that copies in very plain, non-rich text.
+“Cmd+C” also works.

 Why did I choose those particular flavors?
 “Lorem Ipsum” should be obvious.
 The [Trello](https://trello.com) ipsum is something I’ll use for mockups and is the closest thing you are going to get to an ad.
 HaXsSoR might help you find [XSS](http://en.wikipedia.org/wiki/Cross-site_scripting) vulnerabilities.
 You can use “Redacted” if you _really_ don’t care about the text.
 “Skate” and “Hodor” are just funny to me.